 The amount of taxation largely depends on State laws.
 However, for an idea of how much tax will be charged within the lease payment, this formula can be used.

 Once these three principal amounts are calculated, simply adding them up gives you a total of the monthly lease payments that you will have to make at the beginning of each month.

 Monthly Payment Calculation

 Monthly Payment = Depreciation + Rent Charge + Taxes

 To make leasing an attractive financial option for Canadians, leasing agents and companies have added an element of flexibility to it.
 Apart from varying terms, customers can also choose to make a down payment at the time the lease agreement is settled.
 This payment, which is subjected to tax, is spread across the remaining monthly lease payments; reducing the amount to one that is easy to manage on a monthly basis.
 While down payments are optional, if you have a bad credit history, they may be made mandatory by the leasing company.

 Another mandatory payment is the security deposit.
 This deposit is typically equal to one month’s payment and is returned to the customer when the term of the lease ends.
 However, if major damage has been done to the vehicle, the amount equivalent to the repair costs is subtracted from the security deposit.

 Two additional fees that are usually part of the deal are:

-Disposition Fee: Disposition Fee is assessed by the leasing company at the end of the lease.
+Disposition Fee: The disposition Fee is assessed by the leasing company at the end of the lease.
 It is similar to the charge of managing the disposal or sale of the vehicle that you have turned in.
 The amount of this fee can be negotiated in advance.